 Pluto in Capricorn began in January of 2008 and will last until November 2024.
 The last time Pluto was in Capricorn was 1762 to 1778.
 It is easy to identify these years as the time of the American Revolution and birth of the nation.
-This upheaval, that led to the creation of the United States, is completing its first full cycle in 2023 and 2024, as Pluto returns to the exact degree it was in on July 4, 1776.
+This upheaval, that led to the creation of the United States, is completing its first full cycle in 2022, as Pluto returns to the exact degree it was in on July 4, 1776.

 America is experiencing another significant period of upheaval that has many stories describing this time as a battle for the soul of the nation.
 There are numerous markers that show Pluto’s impact on American society; this article will focus on one that is reaching a tipping point, the end of the Caucasian super-majority.

 Each point in the sky rules a specific sign, so when that point is in that sign its energy is strongest and its effects last the longest.
 When the point is in a different sign than its rulership, especially a sign that is also very different in terms of element and expression, the impacts can be just as profound as what would happen when the point is in the sign of its rulership.
 Pluto is something of a special case since it rules death, transformation, and regeneration.
 Its impact through any sign is always profound in the way it does its work according to the areas ruled by that sign.